Postdoctoral Program – University of Washington

-- Interest and experience in research focused on: (1) effective strategies for implementing evidence-based and culturally-responsive mental health assessment and intervention practices in the education sector; (2) strategies for understanding and reducing ethnic and racial disparities in discipline and achievement; (3) enhancing school mental health data collection and use capacities (e.g., via screening, measurement-based care, data-driven decision support); and/or (4) care coordination models in education and community settings for diverse youth, and those with complex needs.
+- Interest and experience in research on and/or implementation support for: (1) strategies for implementing evidence-based and culturally-responsive mental health assessment and intervention practices in education; (2) strategies for understanding and reducing ethnic and racial disparities in discipline, achievement, and health; (3) enhancing school mental health data collection and use capacities (e.g., via screening, measurement-based care, data-driven decision support); and/or similar school mental health topics.

 - Candidates must be citizens of the United States to be eligible for the fellowship.

-Appointment: Post-doctoral fellow, 12-month appointment beginning between July 1 and September 1, 2018.
+Post-doctoral fellow, 12-month appointment beginning between July 1 and September 1, 2020.
 Initial appointment is for one year, with an expectation of renewing for one additional year, based on adequate evaluation of progress and fit with the program.